Danum-Dev/xpert_funding_test/README.md

 ---

 ## ⚙️ Customization
-- Update the challenge list in `DashboardPage` to match your needs.
+- Update the challenge list in `dashboard_page.dart` to match your needs.
 - To add **hover effects** on Web, wrap `ChallengeCard` with a `MouseRegion` widget.

 ---